-These cameras work in a very similar way to their front-facing relatives, but tend to be smaller, shoot in a slightly lower resolution, and in most cases connect to the front camera with a long cable.
+These cameras work very similarly to their front-facing relatives but tend to be smaller, shoot in a slightly lower resolution, and connect to the front camera with a long cable.
 In most cases, the front-facing camera is where the incident detection, processing and storage takes place, with footage from both cameras sent to the front unit and stored on a single microSD card.
-The rear camera has no display or buttons, and is little more than a secondary camera.
+The rear camera has no display or buttons and is little more than a secondary camera.

-As an alternative, some dash cams have two cameras housed in the same unit; one faces forwards through the windscreen and another faces rearwards, recording the interior of the car.
-This is unlikely to capture the registration number of a car crashing into the back of you, but is instead useful for recording passengers, and as such is intended for taxi drivers.
+Alternatively, some dash cams have two cameras housed in the same unit; one faces forwards through the windscreen, and another faces rearwards, recording the car's interior.
+This is unlikely to capture the registration number of a vehicle crashing into the back of you, but it can help record passengers and, as such, is intended for taxi drivers.

-The best front and rear dash cams you can buy:
+Best front and rear dash cams you can buy right now

 The Thinkware U1000 dash cam can be bought on its own or with the company’s Rear View Camera.
 The front-facing camera shoots 4K video for increased resolution and detail over an HD or 2K camera, while the rear camera records in up to 2K.